 - Staff will quantify organizational accomplishments and make every effort to capture and maintain institutional knowledge.

 - Conflicting priorities will be addressed and readjusted as needed.

 - Staff will improve their professional abilities and proactively seek new opportunities for growth, participating in at least two professional development opportunities annually.

 - SSDP will provide a robust and meaningful internship experience by ensuring interns have ownership over projects, regular feedback, and access to unique opportunities outside of the day-to-day functions of the organization.

-- Our organization will prioritize stability and maintain a high standard of quality, ensuring that expansion is managed responsibly when it occurs.
+- Our organization will prioritize stability and maintain a high standard of quality, ensuring that expansion and contraction are managed responsibly when they occur.